mappingmilwaukee/MKE-bike/README.md

 * Milwaukee also has bidirectional [cycle tracks](https://nacto.org/publication/urban-bikeway-design-guide/cycle-tracks/raised-cycle-tracks/), raised and unraised, and Tosa has a bunch of [green bike boxes]
 (https://nacto.org/publication/urban-bikeway-design-guide/intersection-treatments/bike-boxes/)

 If you're biking on streets, any street with solid green lines (on this map) are your best bets.
-Prioritize cycle tracks (like Mayfair Road's or the rumored 2020 Chase Ave cycle tracks), over concrete divider-protected lanes, over buffered lanes, over dedicated lanes.
+Prioritize cycle tracks (like Mayfair between Bluemound & the Hank Aaron/I-94, or the rumored 2020 Chase Ave cycle tracks), over concrete divider-protected lanes, over buffered lanes, over dedicated lanes.
 Safety first.

 Fluorescent yellow-green lines (will be dotted in the future) are used for shared bike lanes